-A patent is a right granted for a device, substance, method or process that you have invented that is new when compared with what is already known.
+A patent is a right granted for a device, substance, method or process that you have invented that is new, inventive and useful when compared with what is already known.

 Before you apply, consider:

 You have to apply for a patent and meet all legal requirements before it is granted.

 Term of the patent from the date of application

 - An Australian standard patent lasts for up to 20 years.